garabik/Slinger/README.md

 For example, to force resolution 320x240 and bitrate 500kbps, use `http://localhost:8080/webplay.html?slingbox_id=nameofyourslingbox&resolution=1&bitrate=500` (this will work only if there is no other stream playing).
 Or you can expand the `Opts` button and select the resolution and bitrate there (if playing, you have to Stop and Play the video to apply the changes).

+There is also an aspect ratio change button.

 The remote can be controlled by a keyboard, using the following keys:

  * digits 0-9